Campus Drinking Water

 Wright State University, in compliance with EPA standards and the Safe Drinking Water Act, regularly tests its drinking water to ensure that appropriate measures are being taken to provide safe drinking water to the WSU community.

-Should you have any questions or comments regarding WSU's drinking water management program or policies, please contact Bill Palmer of the Environmental Health & Safety Department at (937) 775-3788, or email Bill.Palmer@wright.edu.
+Should you have any questions or comments regarding WSU's drinking water management program or policies, please contact Environmental Health & Safety Department at (937) 775-2215 or email firstname.lastname@example.org.

 Food Safety & Outside Food Sales